rocket5/cinema-club-voting/NewKnowledgeBase.md

 ## Recent Learnings

+- Sorting data by recency (newest first) improves user experience by showing the most relevant content first
+- When adding new fields to database entities, ensure all API endpoints that return those entities include the new fields
+- Adding a modal dialog for session creation improves the user experience by collecting all required information upfront
+- Form validation with visual feedback helps users understand what information is required
+- Displaying meaningful names instead of IDs significantly improves the readability and usability of the application
 - FaunaDB date format may not always be compatible with JavaScript's Date constructor and requires conversion
 - Always validate date values before attempting to format them to prevent runtime errors
 - Some session fields (status, startDate) might be missing in older database records